N0K0/Hacky-blog/content/posts/guides/LimeSDR/lime_sdr_fedora.md

 So i bought myself a [AWUS1900](https://www.alfa.com.tw/service_1_detail/15.htm) from Alfa Network.
 The idea ended with me setting up a system for monitoring devices with Kismet and a metric server and more and let it run for a week in the locale of choice.

-I ended up with waaay too much data.
+I ended up with way too much data.
 Apparently _500 000_ devices has been broadcasting in the one week...
 For me its sounds impossible but i don't know.
 Further testing with Wifi was abruptly stopped when the dongle died :( So with my money refunded for the Wifi dongle i figured it would be way more fun testing something new instead of screwing around more with Wifi.